 Which is almost everyday mind you – I search for the simplest of recipes for dinner.
-This one pairs bay scallops – which are rich in vitamin B-12, selenium, zinc, magnesium, choline, phosphorous – with the healthy fats found in homemade mayo, all wrapped up in the 56 minerals and trace elements found in nori seaweed.
+This chipotle spicy scallop roll recipe pairs bay scallops – which are rich in vitamin B-12, selenium, zinc, magnesium, choline, phosphorous – with the healthy fats found in homemade mayo, all wrapped up in the 56 minerals and trace elements found in nori seaweed.

 Oh, and they’re absolutely delicious.
 The mild sweetness of scallops perfectly complements the smokey finish of chipotle peppers, and the rice/cauliflower rice adds a layer of texture that reminds me of my junk-food burrito days of yore.
 Make, eat, and be satisfied!

-- 2 cups cooked white rice or cauliflower rice (Why white rice?)
+- 2 cups cooked white rice (Why white rice? – or use cauliflower rice)

 - 1 bunch green onions

-- chipotle chili flakes or powder, optional.
-I use this to add extra spice to my wraps while keeping the chipotle mayo on the mild side for my little ones. (where to buy chipotle powder)
+- chipotle chili flakes or powder (optional.
+I use to add extra spice to my wraps while keeping the chipotle mayo on the mild side for my little ones)

 - Rinse and pat scallops dry.
 Add a tablespoon of coconut oil or ghee to a frying pan and place pan over medium/high heat.
 When the pan is hot, add scallops and stir fry scallops until done – bay scallops usually take one to three minutes.
 You’ll know they’re done when they transition from translucent to opaque.
 Remove from heat as soon as they become opaque or they will become tough.
 Drain excess water from scallops and place them in a medium mixing bowl.